dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ||
 delay-useconds | QR | The time difference between Query and Response, in microseconds.
 Only present if there is a query and a response.
 ||
 delay-pseconds | QR | Picosecond component of the time different between Query and Response.
+If delay-useconds is non-zero then delay-pseconds (if present) MUST be of the same sign as delay-useconds, or be 0.
 Optional.
 ||
 query-name-index | QT | The index in the NAME/RDATA table of the QNAME for the first Question.
 Optional.
 ||